Juvenal Juvêncio: Controversy

 After the episode that took the Morumbi Stadium to be replaced by the Arena Corinthians in the list for the 2014 World Cup stadiums, in 2010, Juvenal criticized the future stadium of Corinthians, due, according to him, to poor conditions in the neighborhood.

 In 2011, Juvêncio traded barbs with Andrés Sánchez, the rival of the agent in a series of offenses ton accusations that this would have "inconclusive evidence" in an attempt to offend the disaffected by their low education.

 Back in December 2012, after the draw that would cross the São Paulo with Bolivar in Libertadores next year, these, confusion knowledgeable occurred in the final of the Copa Sudamericana (when the tricolor won the Argentine Tiger by Wo, because according to visitors, the matches assaults by security guards of the Morumbi Stadium), were ionized by JJ because they would not want to work in the field are Pauline citing lack of security.
 "Then I propose an exchange with them," said Juvêncio.
 "If they send the second game in a city that does not have altitude, we put the first match in a stadium to choose them here."

 In the same year, in an interview with radio Estadão / ESPN, Juvêncio "killed" the former president of the CBF Ricardo Teixeira.
 The agent is Pauline: "He ended up coming [CBF] the father [former FIFA president Joao Havelange].
 Some people say until he was good, brought the Cup etc. But I think Ricardo is not a football man.
 From there, I understand that he's gone.
 It is now that we will talk about it because it is gone.
 To our positions were [different] when he was alive, but he was gone.
 "Twisted" by the death of the representative of the CBF: "A few days later, however, JJ assumed, that he [Teixeira] could not eat right because he had diabetes and I hoping to see if he died, but he was alive there!"

 In March 2013, following the suggestion Emerson Leão for Juvêncio the example of Pope Benedict XVI, to resign from office, the representative shall Pauline said the former coach of the club "need to get a job soon."
 The controversy with former coach São-Paulino would become recurrent in 2013.
-In April, Leo said, "I think Juvenal was, say in the past, a great president, and helped the São Paulo with their innovative ideas.
+In April, Leo said, "I think Juvenal was, say in the past, a great president, and helped São Paulo with their innovative ideas.
 Today, I think he has gone."

-The charisma and the lack of mincing Juvenal Juvêncio language turned out to be key factors for creating a fake online the agent.
-"Tanned" for more than 17,000 people in the social network Facebook and on the characteristics of "Football manager Senior fond of Scottish drinks, collector of different horses," the character based on JJ even release under the title of "Whisky with crackers," a book.
+The charisma and the lack of mincing Juvenal Juvêncio language turned out to be key factors in creating a fake online agent.
+"Tanned" by more than 17,000 people on the social network Facebook and on the characteristics of a "Football manager Senior fond of Scottish drinks, collector of different horses," the character based on JJ even released under the title of "Whisky with crackers," a book.
 Despite the success and work, responsible for representing the hat said the play did not yield your profits but rather that it was performed only to perpetuate Juvêncio.